Demeterino/Random-Cat-Generator/README.md

 <img src="https://github.com/Demeterino/Random-Cat-Generator/blob/main/cover.png" width="100%"/>

 #### How to Use:
+* Download the zip folder and extract it in one folder
+* Extract "lib" in the same folder as the exe

 Click "Your Cat is..." button to generate a cat.
 There is only one cat generated per click.
 Certain cat features like face spots or accessories have added rarity, so they dont appear often.

 <img src="https://github.com/Demeterino/Random-Cat-Generator/blob/main/guiScreen.JPG" width="60%"/>